ricknoboa137/OE-Platy-Presence-/README.md

 ![image](https://github.com/ricknoboa137/OE-Platy-Presence-/assets/45580543/d7d954e2-9bfe-4b45-bce5-5118b5cf7062)

-The project contains, between other elements, 2 RawImage elements used to display the stereo-images transmited from the robot platform.
-(RawImageRight / RawImageLeft as can be noticed in the Project architecture in the above image)
+The project contains, between other elements, 2 RawImage elements used to display the stereo-images transmited from the robot platform, in separated layers to display one camera image per eye.
+(RawImageRight / RawImageLeft as can be noticed in the Project architecture in the above image to perceive the depness sensation)

 ## Transmite Stereo-video from a Mobile Robot Platform